AU-BCE-EE/course-modelling-2025/classes/18_30_oct/activity/questions.md

 Explain if (and why) you need the first colon `:` on the `"c"` line.
 Do you need the colons at the end, after the commas?
 Do you need the comma?
-Could you replace the negative numbers with positive numbers to extract the same results?
+Could you replace the negative numbers with (different) positive numbers to extract the same results?
-Would that work with a variable-sized array?
+But would that work with a variable-sized array (with fewer or more nodes)?

 # 2.
 Here is a representation of a numerical approach for solving a 1D diffusion problem.